aws-controllers-k8s/community/docs/design/proposals/ackctl/adopt-by-tags.md

 treats the manifests as desired state, when they are only a starting point: the controller populates `spec` from the live resource once adoption succeeds.

-**Scope: 207 of ACK's 261 resources** are adoptable this way.
-The other 54 are not discoverable by tag or not decomposable from their ARN; `ack-cli list adoptable --unsupported` reports each with a reason, and they remain adoptable one at a time by hand-writing the `adoption-fields` annotation per the [ACK adoption docs][adoption].
+**Scope: 202 of ACK's 261 resources** are adoptable this way.
+The other 59 are not discoverable by tag or not decomposable from their ARN; `ack list adoptable --unsupported` reports each with a reason, and they remain adoptable one at a time by hand-writing the `adoption-fields` annotation per the [ACK adoption docs][adoption].